nova-master/CPU-info/README.md

 To build the application, use the following steps:

-1. Set up your UEFI development environment.
+1. Set up your UEFI development environment(EDK2).
 2. Place this source code in the appropriate directory.
 3. Use the provided build tools to compile the application.

-For example, using the EDK2 build system: